joel-day/LeetCode-Workspace/README.md

 3) Python Solution
 4) Javascript Solution

-All problems found in the 'Top Interview 150' LeetCode playlist.
+All problems were found in the 'Top Interview 150' LeetCode playlist.

 ![Solution Image](data/raw/sol.jpg)